On the geometry of silent and anisotropic big bang singularities: Introduction

 With this notation, we assume $\theta^{-2}(\rho-\bp)$ and $\mcP^{A}_{\phantom{A}A}$ (no summation) to decay exponentially.
 Again, this condition is satisfied in the case of vacuum, but also, under suitable circumstances, for scalar fields.
 Then we obtain the conclusion that

 on $M_{-}$, where $K_{\pm}$ are constants and $0<\e_{q}\in\ro$.
 In order to obtain this conclusion, we appeal to (\ref{eq:renormalisedbSestintro}), (\ref{eq:mSbbthreeplusone}) and (\ref{subeq:hUellpm}).
 The estimates (\ref{seq:hUellpmintro}) are quite remarkable for several reasons.
-First, up to normalisation, the main ingredients of the left hand side are defined soleley in terms of $\mK$.
-Second, the time evolution for $\ell_{\pm}$ implied by (\ref{seq:hUellpmintro}) is that they evolve according to the Kasner map; cf. Remark~\ref{remark:BKLmap} below for a more detailed justification of this statement.
+First, up to normalisation, the main ingredients of the left hand side are defined solely in terms of $\mK$.
+Second, the time evolution for $\ell_{\pm}$ implied by (\ref{seq:hUellpmintro}) is that if the $\ell_\pm$ evolve, they do so according to the Kasner map; see Remark~\ref{remark:BKLmap} below for a more detailed justification of this statement.
+Third, in the $3+1$-dimensional vacuum setting, if the $\ell_\pm$ converge along an integral curve of $\hU$ (in the direction of the singularity), then $\g^1_{23}$ has to converge to zero exponentially along this integral curve; see Remark~\ref{remark:g123 to zero}.
 Finally, if $(\chga^{1}_{23})^{2}$ vanishes or decays to zero exponentially, then convergence of $\ell_{\pm}$ follows.
-The last two observations constitute the justification for calling $(\chga^{1}_{23})^{2}$ the bounce function; evolution by means of the Kasner map is often referred to as a bounce.
+The last three observations constitute the justification for calling $(\chga^{1}_{23})^{2}$ the bounce function; evolution by means of the Kasner map is often referred to as a bounce.
 The last observation is also of interest when considering symmetry classes of solutions to Einstein's equations.
 In fact, the vanishing of $(\chga^{1}_{23})^{2}$ can be a consequence of special symmetry assumptions.
 In particular, it is then consistent for $\ell_{\pm}$ to converge, even though this is not to be expected more generally.
 We refer the interested reader to Subsections~\ref{ssection:NGQuiescentResults} and \ref{ssection:revisitsphom}--\ref{ssection:revisitnosymm} below for more details.